Nueva Athletics Staff

 Robert Lopez — Director of Cross Country and Track and Field & Athletics Administrative Support

 Coach Robert Lopez joined Nueva as director of cross country and track and field in 2018.
-In his first two seasons at the helm, Robert has grown the program tremendously, guiding three teams to the CIF state cross country championships; one team to a CCS runner-up finish; one CCS individual champion; four undefeated varsity league seasons; four PSAL team championships; three PSAL individual championships; 26 first- and second-team all-league athletes.
+In his first three seasons at the helm, Robert grew the program tremendously, guiding five teams to the CIF state cross country championships; one team to a CCS championship; two teams to a CCS runner-up finish; one CCS individual champion; six undefeated varsity league seasons; six PSAL team championships; five PSAL individual championships; 52 first- and second-team all-league athletes.

 Prior to arriving at Nueva, Robert served as cross country/distance coach at Oaks Christian School in Westlake Village, California for three years.
 In his three years coaching the Lions, Robert led the boys cross country team to their highest place finish at the CIF state cross country championships (4th) and the fastest team time in school history for 5000 meters.